 Also, newly hatched fry and young fish not fully grown require more frequent feedings of special foods designed for fry.

 As for how much food to feed, a good rule of thumb is to feed no more than the fish will consume completely in less than five minutes.
 When in doubt, underfeed!
 You can always give them another small feeding if necessary.
 However, if you overfeed, the uneaten food will produce by-products that can be harmful to the fish.
 In the event that you do overfeed, promptly remove the uneaten food from the tank using a siphon or net.
-If you see browning, rotting food material hovering near the bottom of the tank, it is clear sign you are overfeeding.
+If you see browning, rotting food material hovering near the bottom of the tank, it is a clear sign you are overfeeding.
 This can lead to elevated ammonia levels in the tank and serious health consequences for your fish.
 Like any species, overfed fish may become obese and bloated.

 Store your fish food in a cool place to maintain its vitamin value and ensure your fish get the maximum nutritional value from the sparse once-a-day feedings.
 It's also best to buy small amounts, a month's supply at a time, to prevent the food from losing its nutritional value.